keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and everything's on fire.

 The atmosphere is now a great, slow, combustion engine.
 The steel girding our housing is built from the oxidised blood of the ocean.
 The plants are descendants of microbes which unpicked the water bond through a photocharged spin-diode.
 The ancients are all but wiped out wherever oxygen could reach.
 Our lungs fill with a combustible gas, only able to be burnt with any sense of control by our internal mitochondrial symbionts.
-But still the law: all things decay and age.
+A spin-barrier contains atmospheric oxygen as high-risk high-potential energy surface, not an immediate incineration.
+But now, living under an oxygen rich atmosphere, still the law: all things decay and age.

 ---